Updated: Mar 4

 Unless it is an unfair inconvenience in the employer's company's operation, an employer must reasonably accommodate an employee's religious beliefs.
 Consulting with a California employment lawyer is recommended to analyze your particular situation and find out if your rights have been violated.

 This refers to scheduling adjustments or leaves for religious observances and activities that an employee has for religious purposes, such as dress or grooming habits.
 For example, this may include wearing unique head covers or other holy garments (such as a Jewish yarmulke or a Muslim headscarf) or wearing certain hairstyles or facial hair (such as Rastafarian dreadlocks or Sikh uncut hair and beard).
 It also requires an employee's observance of a religious prohibition against wearing such clothes (such as trousers or miniskirts).
+A pre-screened employment lawyer will help you gather all relevant evidence to file a claim.

 If, for religious purposes, an employee or applicant needs a dress or grooming accommodation, he should inform the employer that, for religious reasons, he needs such accommodation.
 The employer and the employee may engage in an open process to address the request if the employer reasonably wants more detail.
 The employer must offer the accommodation if it does not constitute an unnecessary hardship.